DaniElectra/DlpPatcher/README.md

 # DLP Patcher

 This is a plugin that patches Download Play inside the Wii U to unlock its usage.
-The library won't work by default due to missing system archives which DLP requires on production systems, so we patch those checks so that the library can be used.

 ## Installation